Biodiversity Net Gain FAQs - Frequently Asked Questions

 Are you able to share examples of standard conditions/s106 obligations used to secure ecological commitments set out in the Biodiversity Gain Plan?

-PAS has some examples of conditions and S106s currently used by local authorities to secure BNG on our Biodiversity Net Gain in Development Management page.
+PAS has some examples of conditions and S106s currently used by local authorities to secure BNG on our Biodiversity Net Gain in Development Management page and we will be providing some standard templates soon.
 Furthermore, PAS hosts a BNG Practitioner Network for LPA officers, which acts as a group to discuss and share documents and templates on BNG.
 If you wish to join this network, please fill out this Microsoft Form.
 For more information on securing off-site BNG, see Off-site BNG, BNG markets and habitat banks below.

 How do permitted development rights impact on BNG?